-Climate Students, created in the summer of 2014, is a student-led group interested in facilitating research, education, and action on climate change at the University of Waterloo, in the community, and on the global stage.
+Climate Students is the Waterloo Climate Institute's student-led group.
+The group facilitates research, education, and action on climate change at the University of Waterloo, in the community, and on the global stage.

 The group is an evolution of the University of Waterloo Coalition for Sustainable Development (UWCSD) that was organized in 2013 to promote student participation and engagement at COP19 held in Warsaw, Poland.